This is some actually honest travel advice about what it is really like to stay at the Kakslauttanen Glass Igloo Hotel and Arctic Resort.

 Not-So Positive Parts of the Experience

 This resort is quite remote—pretty much in the middle of nowhere.
 As such, I would expect the resort to provide amenities and services that guests need, especially given the high price point for the accommodations themselves.
-However, most of the services all have an extra price tag.
-The resort does make this clear from the beginning, by sending you an elaborate pricing sheet, so I understand charging for extra services, but we found it to be a bit overboard.
+However, most of the services they offer are ala-carte, carrying an extra price tag.
+The resort does make this clear from the beginning, by sending you an elaborate pricing sheet (which I found incredibly difficult to understand), so I knew they would be charging for extra services, but we found it to be a bit overboard.

 Also, the materials they sent ahead of time lacked much detail or organization, so it was confusing to understand which amenities are included and which are excluded.
 We thought the only food that was included was breakfast.
 As such, we went and bought supplies at the grocery store, only to find out when we arrived at the resort that dinner was included too.